andracs/bridging-sustainability/manuscript/3-The-impact-of-digitalization.md

 ![Fairphone's global supply chain](resources/I_3.2.png "From responsible raw material extraction to production and distribution: Fairphone's global supply chains visualized.
 By focusing on the entire chain, Fairphone promotes fairer and more environmentally conscious production.")

 Choosing sustainably developed and produced hardware is crucial for sustainable IT projects, given the significant negative environmental footprint associated with manufacturing complex devices like smartphones.
 Fairphone provides a notable example of striving for greater sustainability.
-For its Fairphone 4, it tracks specific material origins like gold from Peru, plastics from the EU/USA, and tungsten from Rwanda (see Figure 3.2), actively working to map its supply chains and use more sustainable materials.
+For its Fairphone 4, it tracks specific material origins like gold from Peru, plastics from the EU/USA, and tungsten from Rwanda (see the previous figure), actively working to map its supply chains and use more sustainable materials.
 Furthermore, the company undertakes initiatives to improve related mining practices in Africa and working conditions in Asia, taking responsibility for producing devices more sustainable than the industry standard – even while acknowledging truly sustainable smartphones are not yet achievable.

 Unfortunately, such comprehensive sustainable approaches remain relatively rare among hardware manufacturers, although the trend is growing.
 This landscape is further complicated by broader geopolitical and economic factors.
 Recent experiences with supply chain fragility have starkly highlighted the risks of concentrating production geographically and relying on a few key manufacturers.
 This vulnerability is prompting many nations to prioritize developing domestic hardware production (especially for critical components like chips) to bolster technological sovereignty and resilience.